zuozhenggh/learning-library/solutions-library/oci-extend-datasafe/database/database.md

 In this step, we will create a database user and grant them privileges which will allow them to be used as the Data Safe admin user.

 1. While still on the target database, connect to SQLPlus as the sysdba user.
-Depending on your target database, you may need to run a file to set the environment.
+Depending on your target database, you may need to run a file to set the environment variables before you are able to execute the following command.

         <copy>
         sqlplus / as sysdba